Coronavirus hospitalizations in New York down for second day: governor

 However, patients newly admitted to the hospital for COVID-19 came to 2,253 on Tuesday, up from 1,649 a day earlier, while 752 deaths were recorded, hovering around the same high level they have been at for the past week.

-The governor, who on Monday declared that New York had passed the worst stage of the pandemic, said he didn’t believe the crisis would truly be over until a vaccine was developed, which he predicted would take 12 to 18 months.

-Until that time New York, which is coordinating its reopening with six neighboring states, would need to take an incremental approach to lifting restrictions on business and schools, Cuomo said.
+Murphy has said that New Jersey was at an earlier stage of the crisis than New York, and unlike Cuomo, has not called a peak for his state.

+Contrary to the trend in New York, hospitalizations in New Jersey rose slightly to 8,270, with an additional 2,625 coronavirus cases recorded on Wednesday for a total of 71,030.
+The number of people who died rose by 351 to 3,156.

-He repeated a call for the federal government to help roll out rapid testing on a mass scale, a process that he believes is critical to reopening the economy but one that states alone are ill-equipped to handle on their own.
+Cuomo repeated a call for the federal government to help roll out rapid testing on a mass scale, a process that he believes is critical to reopening the economy but one that states alone are ill-equipped to handle on their own.

 “We cannot do the testing and tracing without federal assistance,” Cuomo said.

+“You’ve got to have both of those elements in place, or I don’t think you can reopen.”

+On Monday, New York, Connecticut, Delaware, Massachusetts, New Jersey, Pennsylvania and Rhode Island agreed to work together to devise strategies for easing stay-at-home orders and getting people back to work.

-Reporting by Nathan Layne in Wilton, Connecticut and Maria Caspani and Jessica Resnick-Ault in New York; Editing by Chris Reese and Grant McCool
+Reporting by Nathan Layne in Wilton, Connecticut and Maria Caspani, Jessica Resnick-Ault, and Peter Szekely in New York; Editing by Chris Reese and Grant McCool